MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-oncustomdocumentmerger-event.md

 # OnCustomDocumentMerger Event

 This article describes the syntax of the OnCustomDocumentMerger event which will enable use of custom renders given a dataset and a layout.
+The layout must be specified as a Custom Layout in the rendering section within the report definition.

 ## Usage